Indonesia Investments wishes all Muslims a happy & generous Ramadan

 The level and volatility of Indonesia's inflation rate have historically been higher than in peer emerging nations.
 Whereas other emerging markets had inflation rates of between three and five percent, per year, during the period 2005 to 2014, Indonesia had an average annual inflation rate of around 8.5 percent over the same period.
+Since 2015, however, Indonesian inflation has been under control.
 This section discusses why Indonesia's inflation rate is relatively high (compared to peers as well as developed countries), provides an analysis of recent developments and gives a forecast for the future pace of inflation in Indonesia, Southeast Asia's largest economy.

 The Relation between Peaks in Inflation and Administered Price Adjustments